MJMcP/best-compressed/README.md

 ### Typography
 The fonts chosen for this project were 'Kavoon' for the headings (h1, h2 etc) and 'ABeeZee' for the body text.
-  - Kavoon is considered a Comic/Cartoon style which has a heavy font weight as normal and that appears to be somewhat comdensed in the manner of the letter forms.
+  - Kavoon is considered a Comic/Cartoon style which has a heavy font weight as normal and that appears to be somewhat condensed in the manner of the letter forms.
 It was chosen to play on the topic of the site until a more formal logo can be designed.
   - ABeeZee is, according to its design Anja Meiners, "a children's learning font.
 Open, friendly and simple, the definite shapes support the process of learning to read and write."
 It maintains a clean distinction in letter form as the screen sizes adjust.

  ![Fontjoy pairing tool](/assets/readme_images/text-pair-kavoon-abeezee.jpg)